Avik-Sarkhel/-Exploratory-Data-Analysis-of-Electric-Vehicle-Population-in-Washington-State/README.md

-# ⚡ Exploratory Data Analysis of Electric Vehicle Trends in Washington State
+# ⚡Comprehensive Exploratory Data Analysis and Visualization of Electric Vehicle Trends Using Python and Power BI

 This project explores electric vehicle (EV) adoption trends across Washington State using Python-based data analysis and interactive Power BI dashboards.
 The analysis covers both whole-dataset insights and company-specific trends for the top 5 EV makers.